bartek/vim-draftin/README.md

 Usage
 ----

 * `:Draft` will upload the document to Draft, echo'ing back the url.
+Arguments to the command will be used as the name of the document.
+If there are no arguments, the name will be set to the first line of the content, or if that is missing too, the file name.